Subsidy Library

 format_list_bulleted What to do

-• Erect tree guards at least 1.5 metres high with posts placed far enough apart that grazing animals cannot reach within 0.5m of the tree stem.
+• Erect tree guards at least 1.5m high with posts spaced to prevent grazing animals from reaching within 0.5m of the tree stem.

-• Design the tree guard to allow access for formative pruning, applying mulch and clearing vegetation around the base of each tree.
+• Design guards to allow access for formative pruning, applying mulch, and clearing vegetation around the base of each tree.

 View Official Guidelines